stagvant/ERDBG/README.md

 ## Overworld debug camera

-In order to activate the debug camera you have to press down left joystick while also pressing the cross button.
+In order to activate the debug camera you have to press\
+down left joystick while also pressing the cross button.

-This way it will detach camera from the character and freeze everything at place.
-While using debug camera you can press triangle to make a frame by frame step or press it indefinately to unfreeze everything.
+This way it will detach camera from the character and\
+freeze everything at place.
+While using debug camera\
+you can press triangle to make a frame by frame step\
+or press it indefinately to unfreeze everything.

-You quit can quit the debug camera by pressing left joystick while also pressing the cross button.
+You can quit the debug camera by pressing left\
+joystick while also pressing the cross button.

 ## TopMenuDebug option

-Pressing options button brings up the TopMenu.
+Pressing options button brings up the TopMenu.\

-By moving the highlight to the bottom will look odd.
+By moving the highlight to the bottom will look odd.\

-Pressing that highlight will bring up the debug menu.
+Pressing that highlight will bring up the debug menu.\

-Explore it yourself, it gives you the oportunity to do things
+Explore it yourself, it gives you the oportunity to do things\
 you couldn't otherwise do without resting at a site of grace.

 ## Battle state function

-By disabling the battle state checker you will be able to bring up the map without get interrupted by a boss or a mob this thought has a side effect as your stamina will never go down, mind you this will benefit your steed.
+By disabling the battle state checker you will be able to bring up the map\
+without get interrupted by a boss or a mob this thought has a side effect\
+as your stamina will never go down, mind you this will benefit your steed.

 ## RemoDebug function